ivop/atari8080/README.md

 ![cputest.png](images/cputest.png) ![8080exm.png](images/8080exm.png)

-The 8080 core runs all validation sets correctly.
+The 8080 prototype core in C runs all validation sets correctly.
+Note that the BIOS handling might not have all the bugfixes the 6502 version got.

 Output:

 ```
 $ ./atari8080 bootdisk.img